dmitrymatveev/data-wire/README.md

 * meta {*} Anything that your transport implementation is expecting in place of the meta param.

 #### ModelInstance.revert()
-Undo all the changes made since the last call to `ModelInstance.commit` function.
+Undo all the changes made since the last known saved state.
+A call to `ModelInstance.commit` or `Mode.find` functions.

 #### ModelInstance.release()
-Resets this object to default values and stores the reference to it in the object pool for the current Model type.
+Resets the state of this model instance and sends it back to the object pool to avoid instantiation of the new instances of the model.
-Not calling this function when exiting the scope will _not_ cause a memory leak when using default ObjectPool but instead allow GC to do its thing.
+Not calling this function will result in eventual GC collection of the object.
+If you choose to not use object pool this function will essentially do nothing.

 #### ModelInstance.keys(dirty, type)
 **DEPRECATED** use `propertyFiler(filterObj)` instead